heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.3-check-convert/README.md

 ## Objectives

 * Review the conversion playbook job log
-* Verify our pet application servers are running the newer RHEL version
+* Verify our three tier application servers are running the new RHEL version

 ## Guide

 In the previous exercises, we reviewed pre-conversion analyis reports, as well as reviewing the potential for incorporating remediations.
 After all of that, you finally launched the Ansible playbook jobs to run the CentOS in-place conversions on your servers.

-It's time to verify the results of the conversions and let our application teams assess if their pet apps are still good.
+It's time to verify the results of the conversions and let our application team assess if their three tier application stack is in working order.
 We are here in our CentOS in-place conversion automation workflow:

 ![Automation approach workflow diagram with app validation steps highlighted](images/ripu-workflow-hl-validate.svg)